EGI-Federation/documentation/content/en/users/workload-manager/_index.md

 [command reference documentation](http://dirac.readthedocs.io/en/latest/UserGuide/CommandReference/WorkloadManagement/index.html)
 for the complete list of the Workload Management commands.

-In general, you can submit jobs, check their status, and retrieve the output in the same way as the glite-WMS.
+In general, you can submit jobs, check their status, and retrieve the output.
 For example:

 Create a simple JDL file (test.jdl) to submit the job: